-“You do know that your mother is going to cut you off at the knees if she finds out that you’ve been on those skates in the house.”
+“You do know your mother is going to cut you off at the knees if she finds out you’ve been on those skates in the house.”

 J.J. looked up at the voice speaking to her from overhead.
 Her father stood grinning his Cheshire Cat grin at her from the railing overlooking the foyer.